Monster spider haunts abandoned Mexican mines

 Meet the newly discovered spider that will creep across your nightmares.

-Entomologists Michael Wall and Jim Berrian of the San Diego Natural History Museum -- in collaboration with spider expert Maria Jimenez -- have discovered a new genus of spider lurking in the caves and abandoned mines of Baja California in Mexico.
+Entomologists Michael Wall and Jim Berrian of the San Diego Natural History Museum -- in collaboration with spider expert Maria Jimenez -- have discovered a spider that is both a species and a new genus lurking in the caves and abandoned mines of Baja California in Mexico.

-Named the Califorctenus cacachilensis, the low-venom spider has fangs, eight eyes and a hairy yellow abdomen.
+Named the Califorctenus cacachilensis, the low-venom spider has fangs, eight eyes and a hairy, mustard-brown abdomen.
 It measures about 4 inches (10 cm) across with its legs extended.
 It's not a tarantula but rivals the size of one.

 "This is the type of spider that a lot of people would shriek and run from," Wall told the San Diego Union Tribune this week.